Live From EuropeSaturday, July 4

 Josef Kates: Visionärer Computerpionier im Exil in Kanada Eines der weltweit ersten Computerspiele wurde 1950 vorgestellt.
 Besucher:innen standen Schlange, um eine Partie "Tic-Tac-Toe" gegen "Bertie the Brain" zu spielen

-der standard · about 2 hours ago
+der standard · 8 days ago

 Live From Europe